phwt/uplay-invisible-mode/README.md

 ## How to use

 After you have done the set-up step.
-All you have to do is use `enable_rule.bat` to enable offine mode and `disable_rule.bat` to disable offline mode.
+All you have to do is use `enable_rule.bat` to enable offline mode and `disable_rule.bat` to disable offline mode.

 Note : Don't enable before you launch the game or your game will not be able to launch.
 And disable it before you close the game (for cloud synchronization)